github/docs/content/site-policy/github-terms/github-community-code-of-conduct.md

 Treat GitHub Community with respect.
 We are a shared resource — a place to share skills, knowledge, and interests through ongoing conversation.

-The following are not hard and fast rules, merely aids to the human judgment of our Community.
+The following are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.

 ### *Best Practices for Maintaining a Strong Community*